MadBomber/aia/README.md

 **Notable Recent Changes:**
 - **RubyLLM Integration:** AIA now uses the `ruby_llm` gem as a replacement to ai_client.
 The option `--adapter ruby_llm` is the default.
 The `--adapter` option is there in case in the future an alternative to ruby_llm may be needed.
 I replacing my on gem ai_client with the ruby_llm gem?
 Because its better, newer, elegant and will easily support some of the new features I have planned for AIA.

+- **MCP Server Support:** AIA now supports Model Context Protocol (MCP) servers through an extension to the ruby_llm gem.
+This experimental feature allows AIA to interact with various external tools and services through MCP servers using the --mcp and --allowed_tools CLI options.

 <!-- Tocer[start]: Auto-generated, don't remove. -->